nickest14/Leetcode-python/README.md

 #### 1760.
 Minimum Limit of Balls in a Bag

+#### 1769.
+Minimum Number of Operations to Move All Balls to Each Box

 #### 1792.
 Maximum Average Pass Ratio

 #### 1813.
 Sentence Similarity III